m87wheeler/intent-tech-test/README.md

 ### Getting Started

 Hey, Armon!
-Nothing very interesting here, but it's always good to make a start :grin:
+Nothing very interesting here (in the README that is!), but it's always good to make a start :grin:

 ### Install dependencies